Starwood Property Trust Inc. [STWD] – What next after Recent Momentum?

 Starwood Property Trust Inc. [NYSE:STWD]: Analyst Rating and Earnings

-Stock traders often pay close attention what Wall Street analysts have to say about a potential investment.
-For Starwood Property Trust Inc. [STWD], the latest consensus recommendation available followed its financial results for the fiscal quarter ending in 12/30/2019.
+Equities traders often pay a significant amount of attention to what top market analysts have to say about a potential stock investment.
+In regards to Starwood Property Trust Inc. [STWD], the most recent average analyst recommendation we can read comes from the fiscal quarter ending in 12/30/2019.
 On average, stock market experts give STWD an Buy rating.
-The average 12-month price forecast for this stock is $9.76, with the high estimate being $27.00, the low estimate being $25.00 and the median estimate amounting to $26.25.
-This is compared to its latest closing price of $10.02.
+The average 12-month price forecast for this stock is $12.59, with the high estimate being $27.00, the low estimate being $16.00 and the median estimate amounting to $26.00.
+This is compared to its latest closing price of $11.04.

 Wall Street analysts provide their ratings on a scale of 1 to 5, and the current average score for Starwood Property Trust Inc. [STWD] is sitting at 4.80.
 This is compared to 1 month ago, when its average rating was 4.80.